tsegall/fta/README.md

 # Fast Text Analyzer #

 Analyze Text data to determine Base Type and Semantic type information and other key metrics associated with a text stream.
-A key objective of the analysis is that it should be sufficiently fast to be in-line (e.g. as the data is input from some source it should be possible to stream the data through this class without undue performance degradation).
+A key objective of the analysis is that it should be sufficiently fast to be inline (e.g. as the data is input from some source it should be possible to stream the data through this class without undue performance degradation).
 See Performance notes below.
 Support for non-English date detection is relatively robust, with the following exceptions: